Aengus Ó Snodaigh: Early and personal life

 A Dubliner and Irish language speaker, he attended school at Scoil Lorcáin and Coláiste Eoin, before studying at University College Dublin (UCD). Ó Snodaigh joined Sinn Féin while at university, where he was active in student politics, in 1983.
 He completed a Bachelor of Arts in History and Geography, and a Higher Diploma in Education.
 Having secured his teaching qualifications, he went on to teach at secondary level and as a literacy teacher in Dublin's inner city.

 He is also the editor of Fealsúnacht, Feall agus Fuil which is a collection of historical essays concentrating on the 1798 Rebellion and several pamphlets on aspects of Irish republican history.
-He is a member of the board of the Ireland Institute, aimed at promoting discussion on Irish republicanism, culture and heritage which restored the Pearse brothers' birthplace and original family home at 27 Pearse Street, Dublin, and joint editor of the Institute's journal, The Republic. Ó Snodaigh is the brother of the three Ó Snodaigh brothers in the band Kíla, and is the son of the writer and publisher Pádraig Ó Snodaigh and the sculptor Cliodhna Cussen from Newcastlewest, County Limerick.
+He is a member of the board of the Ireland Institute, aimed at promoting discussion on Irish republicanism, culture and heritage which restored the Pearse brothers' birthplace and original family home at 27 Pearse Street, Dublin, and joint editor of the institute's journal, The Republic. Ó Snodaigh is the brother of the three Ó Snodaigh brothers in the band Kíla, and is the son of the writer and publisher Pádraig Ó Snodaigh and the sculptor Cliodhna Cussen from Newcastlewest, County Limerick.
 He is married to Aisling Ní Dhálaigh; they live in Bluebell with their three children.
 He also worked as a journalist, book reviewer and proofreader for An Phoblacht newspaper.
 In one incident a book-bomb was sent to the office by Ulster loyalist paramilitaries and he carried the device outside the building, where it exploded a short time later, injuring two soldiers.

 Political career

 He was first elected to Dáil Éireann at the 2002 general election, having earlier contested the Dublin South-East constituency at the 1987 general election, and a by-election in the Dublin South-Central constituency in 1999.
 Seven of Ó Snodaigh's election workers were jailed for IRA membership in 2004.
-This included two men arrested in connection with an espionage ring at Leinster House, who worked in Ó Snodaigh's office. Ó Snodaigh criticised the non-jury anti-terror court that they were tried in.
+This included two men arrested in connection with an espionage ring at Leinster House, who worked in Ó Snodaigh's office. Ó Snodaigh criticised the non-jury Special Criminal Court that they were tried in.

 He is the party Spokesperson on Irish, the Gaeltacht, Arts and Culture.
 He was previously the Sinn Féin party whip in the Dáil, the Sinn Féin representative on the National Forum on Europe and the party's spokesperson on the Treaty of Nice.
 He was a member of the Dáil Committee on Procedures and Privileges and the Committee on European Affairs in the 29th Dáil.
 He was re-elected at the 2007 general election.
 He has been a member of the Sinn Féin national executive, the Ard Chomhairle, for many years, has been on the Dublin executive of the party since 1985, and was part of the party's negotiations team during the Northern Ireland peace process.